Skip to main content

 The statement of accounts presents the financial position of the Council at the end of the financial year and its income and expenditure to the end of that year.
 The Council’s financial year is 1st April to the 31st March.

-Appointment of new auditor from 2018-19 accounts
+Appointment of new auditor from 2023-24 accounts Toggle accordion

 Under Section 8(2) of the Local Audit and Accountability Act 2014, the Council must publish a notice relating to the appointment of its auditor.